MicrosoftDocs/power-platform/power-platform/admin/powerapps-privacy-export-dsr.md

 >  This function only works for environments that do not have a Dataverse database environment.

 ### For environments with a Dataverse database
 With the introduction of the Dataverse, if a database is created within the environment, role assignments are stored as records within the Dataverse database environment.
-For information on how to remove personal data from a Dataverse database environment, see [Common Data Serviice User personal data removal](./common-data-service-privacy-dsr-guide.md).
+For information on how to remove personal data from a Dataverse database environment, see [Common Data Service User personal data removal](./common-data-service-privacy-dsr-guide.md).

 ## Step 3: Export personal data contained within canvas apps created by the user